 Chief Information Officer, UDLAP

-OCM-IT is a Trend Micro Platinum Partner specialising in security for virtualised environments, and they recommended the Trend Micro™ Deep Discovery™ solution.
+OCM-IT is a Trend Micro Platinum Partner specializing in security for virtualized environments, and they recommended the Trend Micro™ Deep Discovery™ solution.
 “When we started looking for a solution we wanted to choose the very best security provider.
 Along with OCM-IT, Trend Micro offered the best solution,” said Thompson de la Rosa.

 Fernando Thompson de la Rosa,